Skip to main content

 A casual user types into whatever chat window opens by default, takes the first answer that comes back, and moves on.
 They do not know which model they are using.
 They do not know whether it is good at the thing they just asked, or whether a different one would have given a sharper answer in half the tokens.
 They do not write system prompts.
 They do not feed it the actual codebase or the actual logs.
 They use it like a slightly smarter search engine, which is roughly the floor of what this technology can do.
 That is fine for asking what year something happened.
 It is not fine if you are trying to keep up with engineers who are doing more.

 A power user knows the menu.
 They know which model to reach for when generating infrastructure-as-code, which is better when reviewing an architecture decision, which one handles long-context summarization without losing the thread, and which one to put inside an agent loop where tool use and instruction-following matter more than prose.
 They run things locally when that is the right call and through APIs when that is the right call.
-They build their own workflows — small agents, scripts wired to LLM endpoints, Claude Code or Cursor sessions tuned to their own repos, MCP servers exposing the tools they actually need.
+They build their own workflows — small agents, scripts wired to LLM endpoints, Claude Code or Cursor sessions tuned to their own repos, MCP servers exposing the tools they need.
 They keep an eye on the frontier, because what was state of the art three months ago is mid today, and the bar moves faster than any tooling we have worked with.

 In our corner of the field this is not abstract.
 AI accelerates the unglamorous middle of DevOps work in a way nothing else has: drafting Terraform modules and Kubernetes manifests, decoding a stack trace from a CI failure, triaging a wall of logs during an active incident, writing a runbook nobody wanted to write, summarizing a post-mortem, translating an error from one ecosystem you live in to another you visit twice a year.
 Agentic coding tools — Claude Code, Cursor, Copilot Workspace — turn what used to be a multi-hour yak shave into a focused thirty-minute review.
 The engineer who has internalized that workflow ships more in a week than the one who has not, full stop.